Senior Research Associate

 New Rule for Deployed Military Personnel

-Many of the 2020 residency rules remain unchanged from the 2010 Census count, but some changes in 2020 will affect where people are counted, which in turn could affect reapportionment—the process of allocating seats in the U.S. House of Representatives based on each state’s share of the U.S. population.
+Many of the 2020 residence rules remain unchanged from the 2010 Census count, but some changes in 2020 will affect where people are counted, which in turn could affect reapportionment—the process of allocating seats in the U.S. House of Representatives based on each state’s share of the U.S. population.

-A key change to residency rules will affect where tens of thousands of overseas-deployed military personnel are counted.2 In a break from prior practice, the 2020 Census will count deployed personnel at their usual residence rather than at their “home of record” (the address the servicemember provided when they entered military service).
+A key change to residence rules will affect where tens of thousands of overseas-deployed military personnel are counted.2 In a break from prior practice, the 2020 Census will count deployed personnel at their usual residence rather than at their “home of record” (the address the servicemember provided when they entered military service).

 Consider the example of a sailor who enlisted in the Navy in Des Moines, Iowa, in 2011 and who is stationed in San Diego, California, in 2020.
 The sailor has leased an apartment in San Diego but is deployed to the Persian Gulf on Census Day.
 Under prior rules, the sailor would have been counted overseas and listed (only) in the congressional reapportionment count for Iowa.
 In 2020, based on the revised rules, the sailor will be counted in San Diego—for purposes of reapportionment and in all other data, including redistricting files and other local tabulations.
-This shift in residency rules is intended to better reflect the usual residence of deployed personnel and implications for local infrastructure and services, like hospitals and schools, associated with that population.
+This shift in residence rules is intended to better reflect the usual residence of deployed personnel and implications for local infrastructure and services, like hospitals and schools, associated with that population.